Cray-HPE/canu/docs/validate_switch_config.md

 # Validate Switch Config

 After config has been generated, CANU can validate the generated config against running switch config.
+The running config can be from either an IP address, or a config file.

+- To get running config from an IP address, use the flags `--ip 192.168.1.1 --username USERNAME --password PASSWORD`.
+- To get running config from a file, use the flag `--running RUNNING_CONFIG.cfg` instead.

 After running the `validate switch config` command, you will be shown a line by line comparison of the currently running switch config against the config file that was passed in.
 You will also be given a list of remediation commands that can be typed into the switch to get the running config to match the config file.
 There will be a summary table at the end highlighting the most important differences between the configs.

 - Lines that are red and start with a `-` are in the running config, but not in the config file
 - Lines that are green and start with a `+` are not in the running config, but are in the config file